Overview

 Altough you can work on the Online editor really quickly, we strongly recommend clasp to develop locally with Typescript on VS Code editor, which is really powerfull and free, so you get:

-Those are some libraries we use to build our own Apps and Bots.
+Those are some utilities we use to build our own Apps and Bots.
 It’s a set of well tested and documented libraries you can use on your own projects:

 Publishing